christianalfoni/impact/docs/02_Understanding_The_Design.md

 This hook would extract the current value and subscribe to any updates.

 A different way to think about this is a global state store.
-The store can be explicitly defined or composed together by for example reducers.
+The store can be explicitly defined or composed together by for example reducers, objects or classes.
 The point is that your application state can be represented as one big object.

 ```ts
 const state = createStore({